mts-ai/VSAAS.Media.SDK.iOS/MediaSDK/README.md

 ## Disclaimer
 This is a non-commercial version of VXG Media SDK for iOS.
 Playback is limited to 2 mins.
 Commercial use and access to extra features requires a license.
-Please learn more at https://www.videoexpertsgroup.com/player-sdk/

 ## About SDK
 SDK consists of two modules: